KDE/documentation-develop-kde-org/content/hig/status_changes.md

 - Task Manager progress bars and system notifications can show job progress.
 - System notifications can display new messages and status changes.

-If your app runs primarily as a background service with any UI or window  being of secondary importance, consider writing a Plasma widget instead of a standalone app.
+If your app runs primarily as a background service with any UI or window  being of secondary importance, consider writing a [Plasma Widget]({{< relref "widget" >}}) instead of a standalone app.

 Only implement System Tray icons as a last resort, and always follow these rules: